escalier-lang/escalier-next/docs/rfcs/0005-rework-enums.md

 union of each variant's type.

 The code below shows how the `MyEnum` and `MyOtherEnum` enums would be implemented in TypeScript.
 The Escalier compiler will output equivalent .js and .d.ts code.
+Because we're able to fully represent the enum in TypeScript, we won't need to do anything special when importing enums from packages that were compiled from Escalier.

 ```ts
 namespace MyEnum {